 Oak Harbor Music Festival, Whidbey Island

 With 30 bands on two stages, the lineup at Oak Harbor Music Festival represents a wide range of musical styles performed by mostly local artists.
-You can see hometown favorites like Ayron Jones, Fly Moon Royalty and EMP Sound Off Winners The Fame Riot.
+You can see favorites like Marc Broussard, Vaudeville Etiquette and MoPOP's 2016 Sound Off Winners The Fame Riot.
 Performances on Friday only take place at night, but there is music all day on Saturday and Sunday.
 The best part?
 Admission to the festival is free.

 Details: Friday–Sunday, Sept.
-2–4.
+1–3.
 Oak Harbor.
-Campsites are $25 at Brown Paper Tickets.
+Campsites are $75 for the weekend at Brown Paper Tickets.

 Tumbleweed Music Festival, Richland